gh-andre/KeePassFont/README.md

 Make sure KeePass is not running and make a copy of your password database file.

-Open the KeePass installation directory, which will be one of these:
+Open the KeePass installation directory, which will be one of these
+locations:

     C:\Program Files (x86)\KeePass Password Safe 2
     C:\Program Files\KeePass Password Safe 2